-At the Colorado TRaIL, we are equipped to perform all stages of (U-Th)/He analysis including He extraction and measurement, U-Th-Sm analysis, mineral separation, and sample preparation.
+At the Colorado TRaIL, we are equipped to perform all stages of both conventional and in situ (U-Th)/He analysis including He extraction and measurement, U-Th-Sm analysis, mineral separation, and sample preparation.

 He Extraction and Analysis Lab

-At CU we use an ASI Alphachron for He extraction and measurement.
-The line was acquired in 2012 using an NSF Instrumentation and Facilities grant to Flowers (NSF # 1126991).
+At CU we have to ultra-high vacuum He extraction lines.
+The first, installed in 2012, is an ASI Alphachron.
+The line was acquired using an NSF Instrumentation and Facilities grant to Flowers (NSF # 1126991).
 Individual samples are heated using a diode laser.
 Sample gas is spiked with 3He, purified with SAES getters, and analyzed on a Pfeiffer Balzers QMS quadrupole mass spectrometer.
 Heating and measurement are automated using Alphachron software.
 Currently the machine can hold 25 samples at a time.
 Our facility can degas all minerals, including apatite, zircon, monazite, sphene, and garnet, and can easily measure the He content of single crystals.

-After dissolution, samples are analyzed for U, Th, and Sm contents using an Agilent 7900 Quadrupole ICP-MS (pictured below).
-This machine was installed in 2017 thanks to an NSF Instrumentation and Facilities Grant to Flowers and Metcalf (NSF #1559306).
+The ICP-MS and solution introduction system were installed in 2017 thanks to an NSF Instrumentation and Facilities Grant to Flowers and Metcalf (NSF #1559306).
 Below is an image of dissolved apatites in the Agilent SPS4 autosampler attached to the ICP-MS. The Teflon sampler takes up a few hundred microliters of the solution for each analysis.

 Clean Lab